-Besides the lookout, you can also enjoy a viewpoint of Ni‘ihau Island, picnic, and hike.
+Besides the lookout, you can also enjoy a viewpoint of Ni‘ihau Island, a picnic, and/or hike.
 It is also one of the top things to do in Kauai with kids.
 Check the weather and go early to avoid the clouds!

-All non-Hawaiian residents to Waimea Canyon State Park and Kokee State Park must purchase Entrance and Parking tickets.
+All non-Hawaiian residents of Waimea Canyon State Park and Kokee State Park must purchase Entrance and Parking tickets.
 Learn more about Waimea Canyon admission here.

 Address: Waimea Canyon Dr, Waimea, HI 96796

 When driving down from Waimea Canyon, don’t forget to stop by Spouting Horn.
 This is a very popular spot to see the ocean waves crash on the coastline and shoot out of a lava tube.
 The spout has been able to reach up to 50 feet!

 Address: Spouting Horn Park Booth # 3, Koloa, HI 96756